mbledkowski/docker-koha/README.md

   - Click Submit.
 Your Library is now setup in Koha.
   - Create Group search domain and add to library
   - Create Group propieties and add to library
-  - Create a new patron for staff and give superuser permision and use this one for future login (from this point don't recomend to used the koha_library user not more).
+  - Create a new patron for staff and give superuser permision and use this one for future login (from this point I don't recomend to used the koha_library user again).

 Execute this command next:

     $ docker exec -it container_id after_install